hypha-mirror/secure-ephemeral-messaging-channel/README.md

 Messages are encrypted using the `secretbox_easy` function from the _sodium-universal_ package.
 This currently uses the XSalsa20 stream cipher for encryption and a Poly1305 MAC for authentication.

+Also supports unprivileged nodes as relays.
+In Hypha, for example, your always-on node is an unprivileged node (it does not have your passphrase or the secret keys derived from it).
+Unprivileged nodes can pass on messages but they cannot decrypt them.

 This module is based on [dat-ephemeral-ext-msg](https://github.com/beakerbrowser/dat-ephemeral-ext-msg) by [Paul Frazee](https://pfrazee.hashbase.io/).

 ## Setup